jovianarts/LVSolutionBuilder/README.md

 	<ProjectPath>/C/Linux/Absolute/Path.lvproj</ProjectPath>
 ```
 </td></tr>
 <tr><td>AddPackedLib</td><td>Node that contains a path value to a pre-built PPL to be used during the specified build.
 Multiple <i>AddPackedLib</i> tags can be listed in a file.
-Additionally and optionally, when a source Library is named differently than its PPL counterpart, the original name can be specified using the format "path_to_ppl.lvlibp::original_name".
+Additionally and optionally, when a source Library is named differently than its PPL counterpart, and the Target under which to make this substitution can be listed.
+The following sub-token are supported:

+- `PATH=` Path to specify the path to the build PPL.
+This sub-token is required.
+- `NAME=` Name of the original library.
+This sub-token is optional.
+If no name is listed, the filename from the path will be used, minus the "p" in the extension. `ThisLib.lvlibp` will become `ThisLib.lvlib`.
+- `TARGET=` Name of the project's TargetItem.
+This sub-token is optional.
+If not Target is listed, `My Computer` will be used.

 Valid formats are as follows and the path can be formated similar to ProjectPath paths:

 ```
-	<AddPackedLib>Relative\Path.lvlibp</AddPackedLib>  # When the PPL and source names match
-	<AddPackedLib>..\Relative\Path.lvlibp::OriginalName.lvlib</AddPackedLib>  # When the PPL and source names do not match
+	<AddPackedLib>PATH=Relative\Path.lvlibp</AddPackedLib>  # Will implicitly append "::NAME=Path.lvlib::TARGET=My Computer"
+	<AddPackedLib>PATH=..\Relative\Path.lvlibp::NAME=OriginalName.lvlib</AddPackedLib>  # Will implicitly append "::TARGET=My Computer"
+	<AddPackedLib>PATH=..\Relative\OtherPath.lvlibp::NAME=OriginalName.lvlib::TARGET=cRIO-9082</AddPackedLib>
 ```
 </td></tr>
 </table>